BadrChoubai/docker-kubernetes-notes/Kubernetes/projects/07-capstone/README.md

 # Capstone Project: AWS Elastic Kubernetes Service

+> The project source code is in a separate repository: [CC-Capstone](https://www.github.com/badrchoubai/cc-capstone)

 For the capstone project in the course, we focused on moving away from our local development environment (`minikube`) and start to learn about the workflow, deployment options, etc. involved in deploying software to a production cloud environment: AWS (Amazon Web
 Services).